 So this is our 11 day South Island driving itinerary, 1600 km according to Google, plus a number of side trips.
 In all maybe 2000 km or something.
 That makes 180 km per day which is not much.

 The map says you can drive it in 20 hours which is a joke.
 We used 11 days and 180 km always took us most of the day since we stopped so much.
 We hiked where it was most scenic, mainly short hikes, had a lunch or coffee and continued driving.
 And we stayed the nights in holiday parks or campsites that there are many of.
 You just have to know where they are.
 For information on holiday parks check out my post New Zealand in Campervan: Christchurch to Greymouth.

 1. Christchurch to Greymouth

-My first post tells you how to prepare for your New Zealand road trip and how to rent a camper.
-Then we cross the mountains from Christchurch in east to Greymouth in west where we stayed the night.
+My first post will tell you how to prepare for your New Zealand road trip and how to rent a campervan.
+Then we cross the mountains from Christchurch in the east to Greymouth in the west.

 2. South Island West Coast